 The company’s story is not finished; Sophie, the founder’s great-great granddaughter joined the team in 2014, ensuring the continuity of this craft factory, unique in France.

-You can visit us at the workshop.
+You can come visit us!

 Making a scourtin